TheThirdFool/MESA_Python_Analysis/README.md

 Any problems that you can't figure out yourself, feel free to email me: df00177@surrey.ac.uk

-I've also slapped in a short script for generating a particularly nice looking Roche Lobe graph.
+I've also included a short script for generating a particularly nice looking Roche Lobe graph.
 Feel free to use that as an illustrative device.
 You'll have to use python3 for that though.

 ===============================================